WANG-TZU-FAN/Break_The_Bricks/README.md

 # Break_The_Bricks

-## Author: WANG  TZU  FAN
+### Author: FAN of FAN

-## Date: May, 4, 2021
+### Date: May, 4, 2021

 ## Description
 ------------
-project 1: Break The Bricks
+Break The Bricks

-Pictures and sound that used in project were put in "game/dataset" directory that provided by TAs.
+Pictures and sound that used in project were put in "game/dataset" directory.